redwoodjs/redwood/docs/versioned_docs/version-5.x/how-to/oauth.md

 4. The browser is redirected back to our app, to a new function `/api/src/functions/oauth/oauth.js`.
 5. The function fetches the OAuth **access_token** with a call to GitHub, using the **code** that was included with the redirect from GitHub in the previous step.
 6. When the **access_token** is received, the function then requests the user data from GitHub via another fetch to GitHub's API.
-7. The function then checks our database for a user identified by GitHub's `id`.
-If no user is found, the `User` record is created using the info from the fetch in the previous step.
+7. The function the checks our database whether a user identified by GitHub's `id` already exists.
+If not, the `User` record is created using the info from the fetch in the previous step.
 8. The user data from our own database is used to create the same cookie that dbAuth creates on a successful login.
 9. The browser is redirected back to our site, and the user is now logged in.